 When your step-father is a chronic boundary violator you wonder if you're even allowed to have boundaries in the first place.
 What is the point of setting them if no one will listen to them?

-There is a difference between secrets and surprises.
+difference between secrets and surprises.
 We teach our children that secrets are hurtful and surprises are shared fun!
 The underlying feeling behind a secret is generally painful or shameful.
 It's something that relies on no one ever finding out.
 The purpose of a surprise is that the whole fun of it is in the finding out.
+You Encourage Creativity

 Under the pressure to fit into the constraints of a very specific type of creativity, I'd often err on the side of caution and keep my creativity to myself.